GiancarloMCorrea/myWebsite/content/en/publication/journal-article-3/index.md

   In this study, we used a simulation-estimation framework to expand previous analyses and to examine the consequences of ignoring or incorporating spatial and temporal (year- and cohort-specific) variability in somatic growth in stock assessment models.
-The study included three life history types: small pelagic (e.g. sardine), gadids (e.g. cod), and long-lived (e.g. rockfish).
+The study included three life history types small pelagic (e.g. sardine), gadids (e.g. cod), and long-lived (e.g. rockfish).
   In general, ignoring any type of variability in somatic growth led to biased and imprecise estimates of stock spawning biomass and management quantities.
 Unequal distribution of fishing mortality across space had large impacts on the performance of estimation models as well.
 Conversely, accounting for somatic